|

 the Cretaceous era 65 million years ago.
 Here the boundary is

 shown in an outcrop near Madrid, Colorado.
-Photograph by Alan Hildebrand |
+Photograph by Alan Hildebrand | Death by starvation of much of the world's population could result

 from a global catastrophe far less horrendous than those cataclysmic